 Flavor: “Bold, toasty, and rich”3

-Cooking Applications: Buckwheat plays an important role in traditional dishes in Asia, Eastern Europe in Russia: Soba noodles, galettes, and kasha are made with buckwheat.
+Cooking Applications: Buckwheat plays an important role in traditional dishes in Asia, Eastern Europe, and Russia: Soba noodles, galettes, and kasha are made with buckwheat.

 Baking Applications: A gluten-free option, buckwheat flour is becoming increasingly popular among bakers.
 King Arthur Flour found that buckwheat flour works best in pancakes and quick breads.